Digital-Media/webshop/README.md

 # hyp2ue5_t1

-This Exercise uses the knowledge form hyp2ue3_t1 to build a template for a Login form.
+This Exercise uses the knowledge form hyp2ue3_t1 to work with a template for a Login form and includes session handling.

 # hyp2ue7_t2